 Chromatography Methods, Training, SOPs Included

-Pure99 chromatography equipment comes with built in methods that are selected for the separation of THC and CBD.
+Pure99 chromatography equipment comes with built in methods that are selected for the separation of cannabinoids.
 As a user, you will decide how pure your extract will be and you will also decide on the recovery that you wish to obtain with this chromatography equipment.
 These selections and components will impact the overall throughput.
 You will also decide how many shifts you will have.

 Integrated Solvent Recycling